Favorite Post #13 - Jesus Warned Us

 Jerusalem, Mosque, Temple Mount, Israel, Landmark

-And only a few years later - the Temple is destroyed.
-After Yeshua dies and is resurrected from the dead, and ascends into Heaven - the Temple is leveled and the Jews (including the new believers of Yeshua) are dispersed.
+And only a few years later, the Temple was destroyed.
+After Yeshua dies and is resurrected from the dead, and ascends into Heaven, the Temple is leveled, and the Jews (including the new believers of Yeshua) are dispersed.

-This close proximity of time with the death of Yeshua and the destruction of the Temple, has always been curious to me.
-Why did we lose the Messiah and the Temple?
+This close proximity of time with the death of Yeshua and the destruction of the Temple has always been curious to me.
+Why did we lose the (Ben Joseph) Messiah and the Temple?
 All within 30 years.
-It is almost too much to bear!
+It is almost too much to bear.

-Then I began to have some revelation.
+Then I began to have some revelations.
 Maybe, Yeshua was warning His people.
-His message was - "Repent for the Kingdom of Elohim (G-d) is at hand."
+His message was, "Repent for the Kingdom of Elohim (G-d) is at hand."
 Matthew 4:17.
-He had come to preach the Kingdom - to establish the Kingdom - but we rejected Him!
-Both Jews and Gentiles put Him on the stake to be murdered.
+He had come to preach the Kingdom - to establish the Kingdom - but we rejected his Kingdom.
+Both Jews and Gentiles put him on the stake to be murdered.
 Were we not ready for the Kingdom to be here on earth?

-Yeshua knows this - He is Elohim.
-He knows all that will happen.
-So, He warns His people.
-Ironically they use His Words to convict Him, Matthew 14:58 "We heard Him say, 'I will destroy this Temple made with hands and within three days I will build another."
-What Yeshua had really said was in John 2:19 "Yeshua answered and said to them, 'Destroy this Temple and in three days I will raise it up."
-This verse has dual meaning.
+Yeshua knows this; He came as a Shaliach for Hashem.
+As Hashem's representative, he is given knowledge about the future, all that will happen to his people.
+So, he warns them, and ironically, they use His Words to convict Him, Matthew 14:58 "We heard Him say, 'I will destroy this Temple made with hands and within three days I will build another."
+What Yeshua had really said was in John 2:19: "Yeshua answered and said to them, 'Destroy this Temple and in three days I will raise it up."
+This verse has a dual meaning.
 The Temple and His body are both to be destroyed.
-Both will be resurrected!
-Amen!!!
+And both will be resurrected.

-He knew the Temple was going to be destroyed IF THEY DID NOT LET HIM LIVE AND ESTABLISH THE KINGDOM.
-I know there is much more to this story - but what if this is a central message?
+He knew the Temple would be destroyed if they did not repent and turn back (teshuvah) to Hashem.
+I know there is much more to this story, but what if this is a central message?
 Proof is there.
 We killed Him.
+People still rebelled and turned from Hashem.
 The Temple was destroyed.
-And for two thousand years we have neither His presence on earth or a Temple to "house" His presence.
+And for two thousand years, we have neither His presence on earth nor a Temple to house His presence.
 We lost everything.
-(And yet, of course, gained everything because of His Mercy).
+(And yet, of course, will gain everything because of Hashem's mercy).

-In His mercy and grace - He takes His blood shed on the stake to the Holiest Temple in heaven - to the mighty Altar of Elohim and offers it.
-He offers it to atone for our sins - so that through the sealing of the "New Covenant" (Jeremiah 31) with His blood - we can live with Him for eternity.
+In his mercy and grace, Yeshua takes His blood shed on the stake to the Holiest Temple in heaven, to the mighty Altar of Elohim, and offers it.
+He offers it to atone for our sins, so that through the sealing of the "New Covenant" (Jeremiah 31) with His blood, we can live with him and the Father for eternity.

 1. That we will repent